New functional inequalities with applications to the arctan-fast diffusion equation: Acknowledgments

 \section{Acknowledgments}

-R.G-B was supported by the project "Mathematical Analysis of Fluids and Applications" Grant PID2019-109348GA-I00 funded by MCIN/AEI/ 10.13039/501100011033 and acronym "MAFyA".
-This publication is part of the research project PID2019-109348GA-I00 funded by MCIN/ AEI /10.13039/501100011033.
-R.G-B also thanks Javier G\'omez-Serrano for useful discussions.
-The work of M.M. was partially supported by Grant RYC2021-033698-I, funded by the Ministry of Science and Innovation/State Research Agency/10.13039/501100011033 and by the European Union "NextGenerationEU/Recovery, Transformation and Resilience Plan".\\ Both authors are funded by the project "An\'alisis Matem\'atico Aplicado y Ecuaciones Diferenciales" Grant PID2022-141187NB-I00 funded by MCIN /AEI /10.13039/501100011033 / FEDER, UE and acronym "AMAED".
-This publication is part of the project PID2022-141187NB-I00 funded by MCIN/ AEI /10.13039/501100011033.
+R.G-B thanks Javier G\'omez-Serrano for useful discussions.
+The work of M.M. was partially supported by Grant RYC2021-033698-I, funded by the Ministry of Science and Innovation/State Research Agency/10.13039/501100011033 and by the European Union "NextGenerationEU/Recovery, Transformation and Resilience Plan".\\ R.G-B and M.M. are funded by the project "An\'alisis Matem\'atico Aplicado y Ecuaciones Diferenciales" Grant PID2022-141187NB-I00 funded by MCIN /AEI /10.13039/501100011033 / FEDER, UE and acronym "AMAED".
+This publication is part of the project PID2022-140494NA-I00 funded by MCIN/ AEI /10.13039/501100011033.